sprucelee/police-brutality/all-locations.md

 ### Peaceful protester sprayed in the face with mace | May 30th

-Seemingly without warning a protester simply holding a sign was maced in the face.
+Seemingly without warning, a protester holding a sign was maced in the face.

+tags: mace, pepper-spray, spray

 id: oh-columbus-3